Charles Lane Poole: Africa (1906–1916)

-After Lane Poole's graduation from the French National School of Forestry, the British government sent him to South Africa, where he initially spent a year at the South African Forest School.
+After Lane Poole's graduation from the French National School of Forestry, the British government sent him to what is now South Africa, where he initially spent a year at the South African Forest School.
 He began working as a forest officer in Transvaal in May 1907, and was then appointed as District Forest Officer at Woodbush Forest, near Haenertsburg.
 He resigned from this position in June 1910, citing disagreement with the government's policies.
 In November 1910 he was posted as a forest officer to Sierra Leone.
-While on leave in Dublin in July 1911, he married Ruth (née Pollexfen), an interior designer who later furnished The Lodge and Government House in Canberra, and was a cousin of W. B. Yeats.
+While on leave in Dublin in July 1911, he married Ruth Pollexfen, an Irish-born embroiderer and furniture designer who later designed the interiors of The Lodge and Government House in Canberra, and was a cousin of W. B. Yeats.
 She stayed in Ireland when he returned to Sierra Leone, where he became the Conservator of Forests and a member of the Legislative Council, among other things establishing the forestry department and setting up the first forest reserves.